 Consumers can currently avoid genetically engineered foods by buying food labeled as USDA Organic, which does not allow use of GMOs, or foods labeled Non-GMO Project Verified, which are certified to have no more than 0.9% engineered content.
 However these labels are not sufficient to meet consumer needs.
 Organic foods are only about 5 percent of the total market, and because they are grown according to rules that also prohibit pesticides and antibiotics and have other requirements, are often more expensive.
 The Non-GMO Project label is growing rapidly, but is also a small percent of the market and has very limited availability.
-Further, voluntary labeling but puts burden of labeling in wrong place.
+Testing by Consumer Reports found GE ingredients in many packaged foods, including breakfast cereals, chips, baking mixes, protein bars and soy infant formula which were not labeled.32 Voluntary labeling but puts burden of labeling in wrong place.
 Consumers want to know about all the food they are buying, not just a small percentage.